Georacer/ardupilog/README.md

 # ardupilog
 An Ardupilot log to MATLAB converter.
 Primarily intended to facilitate processing of logs under MATLAB environment.

+It is very efficient: The time required to parse large logs is in the order of seconds.

 ## Supported log formats
 Currently, only Dataflash logs (.bin files) are supported.